BrunoEze16/BrunoEze16/README.md

 # 👋 Hi, I'm Bruno Schiozzi

-🎓 I’m a junior frontend developer with a background in software development and a passion for creating clean, responsive websites.

 💻 I specialize in:
 - HTML5, CSS3, JavaScript (up to AJAX)
 - Bootstrap for responsive design